erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 ---
-title: Why We Make Things and Why It Matters by Peter Korn
+title: "Why We Make Things and Why It Matters by Peter Korn \U0001F4D6"
 date: 2017-12-02 11:10:00 -0800
 tags:
 - craft
 - book
-- "\U0001F4D6"
 layout: post
 ---
 These are my notes as read through Peter Korn's book _Why We Make Things and Why It Matters_.